ni/measurement-plugin-labview/CONTRIBUTING.md

 ## Getting Started

-This repo contains source code, package build specifications for building the source into VI packages, and examples showing how to write and run MeasurementLink services.
+This repo contains source code, package build specifications for building the source into VI packages, and examples showing how to write and run measurement plug-ins.

 The source code can be found under the `Source` directory.
 The package definition files (.vipb) can be found under the `Build Specs` directory.
 The example code can be found under the `Example Measurements` directory.